ianmaclarty/amulet/doc/math.md

 In Amulet vectors are immutable.
 This means that once you create a vector, its value cannot be changed.
-Instead you need to construct a new vector with a new value.
+Instead you need to construct a new vector.

 **Note**:
-Each component of a vector is represented internally as a 32 bit float, so expect some loss of precision when converting between vector components and Lua numbers, which are 64 bit floats.
+Each component of a vector is represented internally as a 32 bit float, so expect some loss of precision when converting between vector components and Lua numbers, which are 64 bits.

 ### Constructing vectors